Thermodynamic bound on quantum state discrimination: Conclusion

 We have shown that thermodynamics sets a constraint on quantum state discrimination.
 Specifically, we established that enforcing the fulfillment of the second law of thermodynamics sets an upper limit to the accuracy with which two different pure quantum states can be distinguished.
 Here, we considered a specific cycle for an ideal gas whose particles have an internal quantum degree of freedom that is dynamically decoupled from their positions and momenta.
 We introduced two walls operated by a couple of \textit{demons} that are responsible for distinguishing the gas particles being in one state or another with some efficiency $(1+\delta)/2$.
 The key detail is that the work involved in some steps of the cycle depends on this efficiency.
 That dependency allows us to prove that whenever $\delta$ exceeds a particular \textit{thermodynamic bound}, energy can be drained from the heat bath and be completely converted into a positive amount of extracted work, in violation of the second law.
 This thermodynamic bound coincides with the one we can deduce from Holevo's bound on accessible information, but was found to be always looser than the one given by the Holevo-Helstrom theorem that restricts quantum state discrimination within quantum information theory.

 This result has the potential to give hints on the relationship between von Neumann entropy and thermodynamic entropy~\cite{Strasberg2019,Safranek2019,Strasberg2021,Alipour2022,Adam2022}, and more specifically on how to define the latter in full generality when dealing with quantum systems.
-The arguments used here should also generalize to more than two states, and from pure to mixed states in general, which may give first estimations for quantum state discrimination problems that otherwise generally require solving a semidefinite program problem~\cite{Yuen1975,Bae2015,Watrous2018}.
+The construction used here also generalizes from pure to mixed states, and to more than two states.
+In particular, the thermodynamic bound resulting from the case of multiple states may give first estimations for quantum state discrimination problems that otherwise generally require solving a semidefinite program problem~\cite{Yuen1975,Bae2015,Watrous2018}.
+It should also be possible to modify the current setup to include entanglement, or correlations in general, between different portions of the gas.
+This might give some additional insight about the role that coherences play as a resource in quantum thermodynamics (see, e.g.,~\cite{Streltsov2017}).

 The way the thermodynamic bound is obtained is agnostic to the specific details of the quantum formalism.
 The feasibility of the proposed cycle only relies on linearity and the perfect discrimination of orthogonal states, and these are therefore the only assumptions we need to make about the underlying theory.
 Notice also that the demons employed in the cycle are not Maxwell's demons: they have a (shared) memory, we deal with its erasure during the cycle, and they do not break any thermodynamic law.
 The reason why it is convenient to use this artifact is that we did not want to be specific about the physical mechanism involved in the discrimination of the states, and the so-called demons represent a suitable abstraction that allows us to focus strictly on the flow of information of the measurement-resetting steps of the cycle.
-The generality of the approach means that the thermodynamic bound is universal: as long as the theory governing the internal degree of freedom is linear with respect to the quantum states, it should be satisfied, even if we were considering hidden variables, or in general any formalism beyond quantum mechanics that might allow for improvements on the Holevo-Helstrom bound.
+The generality of the approach means that the thermodynamic bound is universal: as long as the theory governing the internal degree of freedom is linear with respect to the quantum states, it should be satisfied, even if we were considering some formalism beyond quantum mechanics that might allow for improvements on the Holevo-Helstrom bound.